 If you are the victim of a violent or serious crime, determining which of these immigration categories is the best match for you given your circumstances can be difficult.
 This is especially true as you might qualify for more than one of these visas.
 For example, because human trafficking is a qualifying criminal activity for both the U and T visa categories, you might be eligible for either one.

 One drawback to the U visa is that the law limits the number given out to 10,000 per year.
 In the past, the cap has been reached before the end of the year.
 There is no similar restriction on VAWA self-petitions.
-This means that U visa applicants may have to wait until at least the next year for their applications to be processed -- which could ultimately hurt their eligibility, if their assistance with the criminal case is no longer needed.
+This means that U visa applicants might have to wait until at least the next year for their applications to be processed, which could ultimately hurt their eligibility if their assistance with the criminal case is no longer needed.

 VAWA is a means for battered and abused spouses (and certain parents and children) to obtain a green card without the cooperation of the U.S. citizen or permanent resident relative who is abusing them.
 Despite being authorized by the Violence Against Women Act, men and women may both self-petition.
 You may qualify if:

 However, if you are applying as a battered or abused spouse (or a spouse whose child was abused), you must:

 This means that if you are not married to your partner (for example, you are just living together or are engaged), you will not be eligible for VAWA immigration relief.
 If the relative who is abusing you is not a permanent resident or U.S. citizen, VAWA relief is not available to you.
 Additionally, VAWA does not offer protection for people in civil unions or other such relationships.

 Similarly, if you are battered or abused by your parents and you are over 21 (or your U.S. citizen child has abused you but is under 21) you cannot VAWA self-petition.